-Have you ever wondered how to count the frequency, i.e the number of times a specific text appears, in a range in Excel?
+Have you ever wondered how to count the frequency of text in Excel, i.e the number of times a specific text appears in a range?
 We have already seen how to use the different COUNTING functions in a previous tutorial.
 We have also seen how to use Worksheet functions in VBA code in a previous tutorial.

 We are now going to see how to use the COUNTIF Function, in VBA in order to retrieve the frequency of specific text.
 We are also going to allow user input through the use of an input box.

 So, let’s get started with a simple example to see how to use the COUNTIF Function in VBA, in order to count the frequency of text.

 A grip in tennis is the way the player at hand holds the racquet, to hit shots during the match.
 The grips a tennis player uses or prefers influences their style of play dramatically.
 This is due to the fact that in tennis, grips play a role in the amount of spin and pace, the player at hand generates.

 There are different types of forehand grips and generally speaking, the type of grip the player prefers is dependent on the player themselves.
 The tennis racquet grip section is comprised of 8 bevels and these are used to help classify the type of grip.

 The Continental grip describes a grip where the player’s index knuckle and heel pad rest on bevel 2 of the racquet.
 The Eastern Forehand grip describes a grip where the player’s base knuckle of the index finger is on bevel 3, as is the heel pad.
 The Semi-Western Forehand grip describes a grip where the player’s base knuckle of the index finger is on bevel 4, as is the heel pad.